tomrndom/osf-website/src/pages/about/board/index.md

       to the project since and I have contributed code  to almost every release of OpenStack since then.
-I've also served as PTL for Puppet OpenStack, continue to serve as a PTL for OpenStack-Ansible and serve on the technical commitee,  chairing tthe commitee for a term.</p>
+I've also served as PTL for Puppet OpenStack, continue to serve as a PTL for OpenStack-Ansible and serve on the technical commitee,  chairing tthe commitee for a term.
     linkedin: 'https://linkedin.com/in/mdnaser'
     name: Mohammed Naser
     openStack: 'https://www.openstack.org/community/members/profile/8899'